-The memorandum of association is also submitted to Companies House with your company registration application.
+The memorandum of association is created by Companies House during the company registration process and attached to the articles of association.
 Upon incorporation, the memorandum becomes a historical document that records the names of the first members of the company (the ‘subscribers’).
 This document should be stored with the company’s records.

 The memorandum confirms that the subscribers agree to form a company under the Companies Act 2006 and become members of that company by either taking at least one share (if the company is limited by shares) or by ‘guaranteeing’ at least a nominal sum (if the company is limited by guarantee).

 Where do I get my company formation documents from?

 If you register through a company formation agent, they will send you a copy of your memorandum, articles of association, and certificate of incorporation when your company has been formed.
 These documents may be in digital format delivered by email, or hardcopy documents delivered by post.
 It simply depends on what’s included in the company formation package you purchased.